 The Company updated its Section 382 ownership change analysis through December 31, 2020 and determined that the last ownership change was in February 2020 due to the follow-offering.
 The analysis concluded that no additional NOL carryforwards will expire due to the Section 382 limitation from the ownership change for both federal and state tax purposes.
 The Company maintains the reduction of \$1.4 million of its NOL carryforwards from the previous ownership change.
 The Company has reviewed changes in the outstanding number of shares and equity transactions for the period January 1, 2021 through December 31, 2022 to determine if an additional ownership change occurred for Section 382 purposes.
-The Company reasonably believes no additional ownership change occurred in the current year, however, noted there has been a material increase to the equity shift.
-The Company will continually assess the need to update its Section 382 ownership change analysis.
+The Company reasonably believes no additional ownership change analysis.
 An ownership change in the future could materially limit the Company's ability to utilize its NOL carryforwards and other tax attributes.